Basra Memorial to the Missing

 Commemorated

 Names commemorated: over 40,000.
-Of these, Indian other ranks appear largely as numeric totals by regiment (estimated ~33,000+), while British and Indian officers are named individually
+Of these, Indian other ranks appear as numeric totals by regiment (estimated ~33,000+), whilst soldiers of all ranks of European decent and Indian Officers only are named individually

 Status